mr-loop-1/Metro-Ticket-App-sql/README.md

 # metroticket-MySQL

-> Simplified and Compiled the bits and pieces from https://github.com/mr-loop-1/ViceCity-MetroProject
+> Converged and audited the bits and pieces from older repo - https://github.com/mr-loop-1/ViceCity-MetroProject
 >
 > Updated for latest `mysql2` npm package
 # Important